 The rule has been changed from one FREE credit report every 12 months to one a week because of the pandemic, reflecting how rapidly our finances have been changing recently.

-That’s one a week from each of the three major nationwide credit reporting companies – Equifax, Experian and TransUnion.
+That’s one FREE credit report each week from each of the three major nationwide credit reporting companies – Equifax, Experian and TransUnion.

 Equifax, Experian and TransUnion are the credit reporting agencies that banks use for deciding whether to give you a mortgage or credit card, auto dealers use to decide whether to give you a new car loan, even restaurants and food delivery services use to decide whether to give you access to their auto-pay app system.